 Six Sigma: Process optimization through data-based methods

 Six Sigma is a proven method that helps companies make their processes more efficient and significantly reduce the error rate.
 Developed by Motorola in the 1980s, Six Sigma is based on statistical analysis and a structured approach to improve business process performance.
-The goal is to achieve a maximum error rate of 34 errors per million possibilities, which leads to a significant increase in quality and efficiency.
+The goal is to achieve an error rate of a maximum of 3.4 errors per million possibilities, which leads to a significant increase in quality and efficiency.

 Six Sigma philosophy

-Six Sigma has a clear customer-oriented approach based on three key principles:
+Six Sigma has a clear customer-focused approach based on three essential principles is based on:

 DMAIC and DMADV: The core methods of Six Sigma